Ludwig II of Bavaria: Controversy and struggle for power

 The degree to which these accusations were accurate may never be known.
-The conspirators approached Bismarck, who doubted the report's veracity, calling it "rakings from the King's wastepaper-basket and cupboards".
+The conspirators approached Chancellor Otto von Bismarck, who doubted the report's veracity, calling it "rakings from the King's wastepaper-basket and cupboards".
 Bismarck commented after reading the report that "the Ministers wish to sacrifice the King, otherwise they have no chance of saving themselves".
-He suggested that the matter be brought before the Bavarian Diet and discussed there, but did not stop the ministers from carrying out their plan.
+He suggested that the matter be brought before the Bavarian Diet and discussed there but did not stop the ministers from carrying out their plan.

-In early June, the report was finalized and signed by a panel of four psychiatrists: Dr. Bernhard von Gudden, chief of the Munich Asylum; Dr. Hubert von Grashey (who was Gudden's son-in-law); and their colleagues, Dr. Friedrich Wilhelm Hagen and Dr. Max Hubrich.
-The report declared in its final sentences that the king suffered from paranoia, and concluded, "Suffering from such a disorder, freedom of action can no longer be allowed and Your Majesty is declared incapable of ruling, which incapacity will be not only for a year's duration, but for the length of Your Majesty's life".
+In early June, the report was finalized and signed by a panel of four psychiatrists: Bernhard von Gudden, chief of the Munich Asylum; Hubert von Grashey (who was Gudden's son-in-law); and their colleagues, Friedrich Wilhelm Hagen and Max Hubrich.
+The report declared in its final sentences that the king suffered from paranoia and concluded, "Suffering from such a disorder, freedom of action can no longer be allowed and Your Majesty is declared incapable of ruling, which incapacity will be not only for a year's duration, but for the length of Your Majesty's life."
 The men had never met the king, except for Gudden, only once, 12 years earlier, and none had ever examined him.
 Questions about the lack of medical diagnosis make the legality of the deposition controversial.
 Adding to the controversy are the mysterious circumstances under which King Ludwig died.
-(Today, the claim of paranoia is not considered correct; Ludwig's behavior is rather interpreted as a schizotypal personality disorder and he may also have suffered from Pick's disease during his last years, an assumption supported by a frontotemporal lobar degeneration mentioned in the autopsy report.)
+Today, the claim of paranoia is not considered correct; Ludwig's behavior is rather interpreted as a schizotypal personality disorder, and he may also have suffered from Pick's disease during his last years, an assumption supported by a frontotemporal lobar degeneration mentioned in the autopsy report.

 Ludwig's only younger brother and successor, Otto, was considered insane, providing a convenient basis for the claim of hereditary insanity.

+In the context of the sexual abuse discussion, the controversial theory has recently been put forward that Ludwig even summoned numerous cavalrymen from his eight Chevau-léger Regiments, young recruits, for guard duty at Linderhof and sexually abused them.
+This theory was developed by the Heidelberg psychiatrist and neurologist Heinz Häfner, although there is hardly any documentary evidence.
+However, biographer Oliver Hilmes also considers this to be one of the main reasons for the king's eventual incapacitation and internment, as well as the establishment of the regency.